exercism/docs/building/tracks/stories/promises.klingon-translation-service.md

 In this exercise you'll be providing a `TranslationService` where paid members have some quality assurance.

-You have found a magical translation API that is able to fulfill any translation _request_ in a reasonable amount of time, and you want to capitalize on this.
+You have found a magical translation API that is able to fulfil any translation _request_ in a reasonable amount of time, and you want to capitalize on this.